I originally wrote this short story to submit to a fiction contest.

 The Sunday of Little Teddy’s preaching debut was bright and sunny.
 Glory had made sure to post plenty of flyers on telephone poles on the outskirts of town to announce the event.
 That morning she felt a calmness, a sense of moving on.
 Life was going to be much better from now on.

 Little Teddy stood on a milk crate and raised his hand.
-A murmur went through the gathered worshipers, and then they fell silent.
+A murmur went through the gathered worshipers and then they fell silent.
 A few people shouted words of encouragement.
 The kid acknowledged them with a shy smile.
 From the back of the gathering, Glory observed her son.
-In the full morning sunshine, he no longer looked angry.
-With his scrubbed face and ginger-colored hair, he looked beautiful she thought.
+Glowing in the morning sunshine with his scrubbed face and ginger-colored hair, he looked beautiful.

 Little Teddy raised the bullhorn, pressed the button, and began to preach.